 You know that in order to get the trucking company to pay for your medical bills, missed work days, decreased quality of life, totaled car, and other damages, you'll need to file a claim.
 And yet, too many innocent victims have been under-compensated because they made a mistake in their lawsuits.
 So how can you build a strong case against the trucker who hit you?

-If you've been injured in an accident with an 18-wheeler and you want to have a successful personal injury claim, you need to know who you're up against.
+If you've been injured in big truck accident with an 18-wheeler and you want to have a successful personal injury claim, you need to know who you're up against.
 Believe it or not, it's not the trucking company who you'll be fighting against - it's their insurance company.

 Reps from the trucking company want to lessen their part in the truck accident so that the insurance companies can pay you as little as possible for your injuries.
 One misguided signature can be twisted to put the fault on you, or say that you agree to receive minimal compensation, or ruin your accident claim all together.